 - The Indigenous Environmental Network decries the silencing of indigenous voices.

-- Analysis from the Center for American Progress on why Cancún inched forward but Copenhagen didn’t.
+- Analysis from the Center for American Progress on why Cancún inched forward but Copenhagen didn’t (note: CAP shut down in 2019).